mh720/scaleio-volume-backup/README.md

 mv -t /root/bin snapshot_volume dump_snapshot restore_snapshot
 mv scaleio-backup-password.txt /etc

+You will need to edit all 3 scripts to change the hostnames of your scaleIO MDMs, passwords, IP address of the SDC host running these scripts, etc.

 __Be sure to change the password in /etc/scaleio-backup-password.txt to something unique!
-You could optionally modify the scripts to instead use "-pass env:ENVVAR" rather than storing the password in a file.
+You could optionally modify the scripts to instead use "-pass env:ENVVAR" rather than storing the password in a file.__

 ## Usage